Musica da Camera

 1:30pm Sunday 15th April 2018

-Musica da Camera is celebrating being part of the Canberra music scene for 40 years with a special concert of string orchestra music.
-The orchestra will be directed from the first chair by Barbara-Jane Gilby, concertmaster of the Canberra Symphony Orchestra.
+Musica da Camera celebrated being part of the Canberra music scene for 40 years with a special concert of string orchestra music.
+The orchestra was directed from the first chair by Barbara-Jane Gilby, concertmaster of the Canberra Symphony Orchestra.

-The concert will feature a viola concerto with soloist Lucy Carrigy-Ryan and exploit the acoustics of the High Court building with works including Edward Elgar’s Serenade, Whirling Dance from Graham Koehne's Shaker Dances, a movement of Alfred Hill’s String Quartet No 3, Arvo Part’s Summa, Paul Hindemith’s Trauermusik and Gabriel's Oboe by Moriconi.
+The concert featured the viola soloist Lucy Carrigy-Ryan and exploited the acoustics of the High Court building with works including Paul Hindemith’s Trauermusik, Edward Elgar’s Serenade and the Whirling Dance from Graham Koehne's Shaker Dances, .